 Probable cause Possible remedy Automatic transfer from the Memory Cassette at startup failed because the required data is not on the Memory Cassette.
 Store the required data on the Memory Cassette.
 An error has occurred in memory.
 One or more bits in A403 will turn ON to indicate where the error has occurred.
-See below for details.
-See below.
-Memory Error Loc A403.00 is ON A checksum error has occurred in the user program.
+See below for details. • Memory Error Location See below.
+A403.00 is ON A checksum error has occurred in the user program.
 Transfer the user program again.
 The power supply was turned OFF when backing up the user program to flash memory.
 A403.04 is ON A checksum error has occurred in the PLC Setup.
 Transfer the PLC Setup again.
 A403.07 is ON A checksum error has occurred in the routing tables.
 Transfer the routing tables again.
-A403.09 is ON The contents of a Memory Cassette could not be nor- mally read to the CPU Unit when power was turned ON.
+A403.09 is ON The contents of a Memory Cassette could not be normally read to the CPU Unit when power was turned ON.
 Check to see if the files required for automatic transfer at startup are present on the Memory Cassette.
 A403.10 is ON There is a problem with flash memory.
 A hardware error has occurred in the CPU Unit.
 Replace the CPU Unit.
+A403.11 is ON A checksum error has occurred in IP address table.
+Transfer the IP address table again.
+A403.12 is ON A checksum error has occurred in IP router table.
+Transfer the IP router table again.